 From space, the earth looks beautiful, and pristine and pure.
 But even on the space station, we cannot remain apart from the earth, and must at some point return to the place from where we draw sustenance.
 Even from the top of a mountain the surrounding country also looks beautiful, serene, majestic and imperial; yet even as inspiring as a mountain top is, we cannot remain there.
 As warm and snuggly as the first realization that God loves us enough to send his Son to rescue us is, we cannot remain there.
-We live mostly in valleys, and on plains, and hollows, and uphills, and our world is filled with noise and commotion and demanding people - the very people God loves and the very people to whom God sent his Son full of power and grace.
-To be sure, there will always be more mountaintop moments, indeed we all face one day a very exciting ultimate mountaintop experience of being reunited with the saints, but until that day we are called to live out our lives living out our faith in the afterglow, proclaiming and demonstrating the love, the forgiveness, the grace, the mercy so miraculously given to us first by God in Christ Jesus his Son, through whom we offer all thanks and praise.
+We live mostly in valleys, and on plains, and hollows, and uphills, and our world is filled with noise and commotion and demanding people - the very people God loves and the very people to whom God sent his Son full of power and grace, and to whom God calls us to go and serve.
+To be sure, there will always be more mountaintop moments, indeed we all face one day a very exciting ultimate mountaintop experience of being reunited with the saints, but until that day we are called to live out our faith proclaiming and demonstrating the love, the forgiveness, the grace, the mercy so miraculously given to us first by God in Christ Jesus his Son, through whom we offer all thanks and praise.